-Peter Taylor, TRA Secretary General of the TRA believes that this will help boost the recycled materials market.
-Currently the end product from tyre processing remains classified as a waste until such time as it is used in a new product.
+Peter Taylor, Secretary-General of the TRA believes that this will help boost the recycled materials market.
+Currently, the end product from tyre processing remains classified as waste until such time as it is used in a new product.
 This requires handlers and storage facilities, even the users of the new raw material to be licensed to carry and store waste.

 The TDRM protocol will only apply to those involved in size reduced tyre derived materials and gives the industry guidance on off-site storage and specifications on material sizes covered by the protocol.